fonyango/MayOfCode/README.md

 **Resource:**  [Data Strutures and Algorithms in Python](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Python-p-9781118290279)
 ___

+#### Day 30: Monday, 31st May 2021

+This is the last day of May 2021.
+I didn't manage to finalize the challenge by coding for all the days of the month but the challenge was worth it.
+For the 24 days I was able to code and learn consistently, my coding skills have improved and so has my grasp of python programming language.
+I hope to do the challenge anotehr time.
+Coding is cool!
+___
 #### Day 24: Tuesday, 25th May 2021

 I studied more about linked lists and their implementation in python.